benedekrozemberczki/datasets/README.md

 ### Citing

-If you find this datasaet useful in your research, please cite the following paper:
+If you find these datasets useful in your research, please cite the following paper:

 >@misc{1802.03997,
        author = {Benedek Rozemberczki and Ryan Davies and Rik Sarkar and Charles Sutton},